 - 60 : Walrusman

-The interesting thing here is that it shows the figures listed above were purposely removed from the backs of the cards when Trilogo packaging and the second wave of ROTJ figures were introduced because they were not intended to be continually produced alongside the other figures.
+The interesting thing here is that it shows the figures listed above were purposely removed from the backs of the cards when Trilogo packaging and the second wave of Return Of The Jedi figures were introduced.

-It’s very possible that these characters were chosen due to their low popularity with children or the fact that ROTJ had a bunch of new non major character figures which obviously needed to be promoted and sold in stores.
+It looks like a decision was made to stop producing these figures and the packaging change reflects that.
+Perhaps these characters were chosen due to their low popularity with children or the fact that the new film (Return Of The Jedi) had a bunch of brand new figures which obviously needed to be promoted and sold in stores.

-You can see more proof of this change by looking at other packaging and paperwork and in fact it shows that it was a change that affected all of Europe.
+You can see even more evidence of this change by looking at other packaging and paperwork from the same period, in fact we can see that it was a change that affected all of Europe, not just the UK.

-On German KDM (Kraft Der Macht) multipacks the back of the cards displayed a selection of figures up until the second wave of ROTJ, all of the figures missing from the Trilogo cardback are also missing from the KDM cardback.
+On the German KDM (Kraft Der Macht) multipacks, the back of the cards displayed a selection of figures up until the second wave of ROTJ.
+All of the figures missing from the Trilogo cardback are also missing from the KDM cardback.

-Strangely there is a figure that is both listed & pictured on all Trilogo cardbacks (and other European packaging) yet never actually saw a real Trilogo release.
+Strangely, there is a figure that is both listed & pictured on all Trilogo cardbacks (and other European packaging) yet was never released on a Trilogo card.
 That figure was number 50: The Death Squad Commander/Star Destroyer Commander.

 Perhaps he was intended for a Trilogo release that never happened or was meant to be removed from the list and was forgotten, we may never know. (*Although, he can be found “miscarded” there was never a Trilogo Death Squad Commander released*)

 Six of the figures mentioned above will be familiar to collectors with regard to Trilogos because they were actually released on “Hybrid” Trilogo cards produced by Palitoy.
 A hybrid card has a Return Of The Jedi front and a Trilogo back.